- Share your observations

 Fassett's Locoweed (Oxytropis campestris var. chartacea)

-Fassett's Locoweed (Oxytropis campestris var. chartacea), a State Endangered and Federally Threatened plant, is found in sandy, fluctuating lakeshores.
+Fassett's Locoweed (Oxytropis campestris var. chartacea), a Wisconsin Endangered and Federally Threatened plant, is found in sandy, fluctuating lakeshores.
 Its appearance is sporadic depending on water level.
 Blooming occurs early May through late June; fruiting occurs late June through late July.
 The optimal identification period for this species is late May through late July.

 Synonyms: Oxytropis chartacea